 Nepal, India agree to accelerate implementation of bilateral projects

-The ninth meeting of the Oversight Mechanism (OSM) held here today carried out a comprehensive review of bilateral cooperation projects since its eighth meeting held on August 17, 2020, Trend reports citing Himalayan News Service.
+The ninth meeting of the Oversight Mechanism (OSM) carried out a comprehensive review of bilateral cooperation projects since its eighth meeting held on August 17, 2020, The Himalayan reports.

 Both sides deliberated on the issues at length and agreed to expedite the implementation of such projects, as per a media release issued by the Embassy of India.